-- Writing A raw score of 26 or more correct places the student in EN101 - Numerical A raw score of 16 or more correct will place the student in MA161
+- Writing A raw score of 26 or more correct places the student in EN101 - Math scores are tiered for the appropriate math course.
+See the university website for details.

 Basic studies repeat exemption policy.
 Students making a C- in a Basic Studies course must retake the course the next appropriate semester (as determined by the Director of Learning Enhancement Services) as part of their graduation requirement.